joyeusenoelle/GuideToMastodon/README.md

 Mastodon's statuses are called "toots", like Twitter's are called "tweets".
 A toot can be up to 500 characters long.

-Mastodon also supports hashtags, which are words prefixed by #, like "#gameing" or "#pineapple".
+Mastodon also supports hashtags, which are words prefixed by #, like "#gaming" or "#pineapple".
 You can click on a hashtag to search for other posts containing that tag.

 ## How is it like email?